SUNET/canvas-search-replace/README.md

 If run again after update, we get no diff.
 ![](./img/course_update_no_diff.png)

-If page was deleted we get a 403 forbidden.
+If the page has been deleted we will get a 403 forbidden.
 ![](./img/page_deleted_forbidden.png)